-Have you ever wondered how 27 countries, each with its own competent authority (Ministry of Health), and the many designated notified bodies in the European Union, express (and arbitrate) their collective interpretation of different directives and operational issues associated with the regulation of medical devices?
+Have you ever wondered how 28 countries, each with their own competent authority (Ministry of Health), and the many designated notified bodies in the European Union, express (and arbitrate) their collective interpretation of different directives and operational issues associated with the regulation of medical devices?
 Let's discuss the many facets of the regulations governing medical devices in Europe.

 One set of documents pivotal for manufacturers to consider is guidance documents.
 Don't dismiss their name by virtue of the word "guidance."
 While "guidance" belies importance, these documents are the strongest documented consensus of how directives or specific parts of a directive are interpreted.
 And many of the entities involved in the medical device industry in Europe have designated groups that issue these guidance documents.
 A simple way to think about guidance is as a set of instructions or directions, just as instructions for use are required for certain devices, guidance documents further explain the legislation.

 Following is an explanation of the importance of guidance documents and an attempt to unravel the mystery of who issues device guidance and how these documents are issued.

 Major Players in the Regulation of Medical Devices in Europe

 Numerous entities play a role in assessing, evaluating and modifying regulations for medical devices in Europe; hence, many entities issue guidance documents.
 As you might imagine, there are many organizations and committees dealing with various issues that are important to specific device categories.
 However, certain groups exert significant influence.